French minister says won't resign over death of protester

 “I have absolutely no intention of quitting when I am doing my duty to the state and the republic,” Cazeneuve told Europe 1 radio, adding that investigators had a “moral duty” to find out what happened and that any police abuse would be sanctioned.

-Leaders of France’s Greens Party, one-time government partners of Hollande’s ruling Socialists, have criticised the government for not condemning more forcefully Fraisse’s death.
+Leaders of France’s Greens Party, one-time government partners of Hollande’s ruling Socialists, have criticized the government for not condemning more forcefully Fraisse’s death.
 Cazeneuve announced on Tuesday that the use of offensive grenades would be suspended pending the investigation results.
-(Reporting by Mark John; editing by Brian Love)